| Title: | Genetic Algorithm and Particle Swarm Optimization |

 ,

-produce two children
+produces two children

-is odd.
+where is odd.
 Each pair of parents is selected with

 and